Canaanite Creation Myth

-“First was the upper air and lower air, these two were the first and from them God World (Olamos) was created, he was the limit of reason.
+“First was the upper air and lower air, these two were the first and from them, God World (Olamos) was created, he was the limit of reason.
 Saying which, from the merger itself, created Kushar, the God of Wisdom, and then created the egg.
-Kushar has the opening power given to understanding, he creates the initial separation in nature which is completely inseparable After the formation of top and bottom air incurred at one end and two spirits created mid, the wind of west and south, and there are who consider these winds previous to God of the World.
-Kushar is the first step that can be understood and the egg is considered a heaven, because they say that when it was divided into two halves it created the heaven and earth. “
+Kushar has the opening power given to understanding, he creates the initial separation in nature which is completely inseparable.
+After the formation of top and bottom air incurred at one end and two spirits created mid, the wind of west and south, and there are who consider these winds previous to God of the World.
+Kushar is the first step that can be understood and the egg is considered heaven because they say that when it was divided into two halves it created heaven and earth. “

 - First was the upper air and lower air

-- from them God World (Olamos) was created
+- from them, the God World (Olamos) created

 - and the egg is considered a heaven

-- it was divided into two halves it created the heaven and earth
+- it divided into two halves it created the heaven and earth

 More deciphering, in a new book Rock Art in Israel, available online.

 Copyright © All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of israelrockart.com